About this book

 Peopled with unforgettable characters and capturing a young Mexico caught between its own ambitions and the imperialist designs of its neighbour to the north, Dr. Brinkley’s Tower is a stunning achievement in storytelling.

-Short-listed for the Governor General's Literary Award: Fiction 2012
+- Short-listed Governor General's Literary Award: Fiction, 2012